Shook-Welch-Smathers House

 Shook-Welch-Smathers House is a historic home located at Clyde, Haywood County, North Carolina.
 It was built over three principal periods of construction in the 19th century: c.
 1810–1820; c.
 1840–1860; and c.
 1890–1900.
 It is a two-story, frame dwelling sheathed in weatherboard and exhibits Georgian and Late Victorian style design elements.
 It features a full-facade double-tier porch.

 It was listed on the National Register of Historic Places in 2008.
+It is the oldest frame house west of the Eastern Continental Divide.

 The house is home to the Shook Museum, operated by the Haywood County Historical and Genealogical Society.